map 1:

 Masks and trinkets - indoor craft market co-op. - Antigua

-Carrie on Monastery Roof with Volcanoes Fuego (3766m) and Acatenango (3976m) L-R, in background - Antigua
+Carrie on Monastery Roof with Volcanoes Fuego (3766m) and Acatenango (3976m) L-R,

 Market stall selling dye etc. - Antigua